Epidermoid cyst (posterior fossa/skull vault)

 These MRI findings are in keeping with an intracranial epidermoid cyst.

-This patient has a large intracranial epidermoid cyst, which is a congenital lesion with an estimated prevalence about 1% of all intracranial tumours.
+This patient has a large intracranial epidermoid cyst, which is a congenital lesion with an estimated prevalence about 1% of all intracranial tumors.
 This lesion was symptomatic and causes mass effect mainly on the cerebellum.
 It is difficult not to underestimate the value of DWIs - these are short but helpful sequences, especially in identifying epidermoids.
 So, the use of contrast-enhanced study in this case was doubtful.